#3 Upper and Lower Body Integration: How the Core Connects the “Mirror Image” Relationship for Efficient Full-Body Movement

 Conclusion

 Understanding the mirror image relationship between the upper and lower body and strengthening the core is key to efficient movement and performance improvement.
 By coordinating the multifidus, transverse abdominis, pelvic floor muscles, and diaphragm, the core ensures overall body stability, enabling smoother full-body movements.
-This perspective offers a new approach that goes beyond traditional physical therapy and training methods, grounded in anatomical principles.
+This evidence-based perspective offers an approach that goes beyond traditional physical therapy and training methods, grounded in anatomical principles.

 By incorporating core training that engages full-body muscle coordination, you can enhance movement efficiency and unlock your maximum performance potential.